-Top 10 – British and Irish Players To Have Played in Serie A
+Top 10: British and Irish Players To Play In Serie A

-In keeping with this humble tradition of hits and misses, here are our top ten most memorable British players to grace the Italian footballing stage.
+In keeping with this humble tradition of hits and misses, here are our top ten most memorable British and Irish players to grace the Italian footballing stage.

-Back then they were under the control of eccentric owner Luciano Gaucci, a man who bizarrely tried to sign not one but two female forwards before successfully securing the services of Al Saadi Gheddafi son of, yes you guessed it, Libyan leader Muhammar Gheddafi.
+Back then they were under the control of eccentric owner Luciano Gaucci, a man who bizarrely tried to sign not one, but two female forwards, before successfully securing the services of Al Saadi Gheddafi son of, yes you guessed it, former Libyan leader Muhammar Gheddafi.

 Ill advised England international he may be, but to face such prejudice and play on demands respect.